Up: http://www.qhull.org

 user.o: $(HFILES)

-[May 2007] de Visser produced an example of December's 'Qt' bug using Matlab.
+[May 2007] de Visser produced an example of the Dec 2006 'Qt' bug (see following) using Matlab.
 Notice that the triangulation is nonconforming between the non-simplicial regions (i.e., the cubes).
 Option 'QJ1e-8' may be useful as a workaround.
 It forces a triagulation by perturbing the input sites.

 [Dec 2006] In 3-d and higher with adjacent, non-simplicial regions, the output triangulation generated by option 'Qt' does not conform to the triangulation of the region's ridges, nor to the triangulation of its neighboring facets.
 For example, if you have a regular array of input sites, their Delaunay triangulation consists of cubes.
 Option 'Qt' will triangulate each cube into tetrahedra.
 Within each cube, the triangulation is consistent, but it is not necessarily consistent between adjacent cubes [C. Bertoglio; C. de Visser].
 To visualize the qhull bug in geomview, load Qhull-Qt-bug.oogl as generated by